CaperCube/HyperVox/docs/md/Tasks/Task3.md

 - [ ] Screenshot mode
     - [ ] Easily take screenshots of worlds
 - [ ] World improvements
+    - [ ] When saving worlds locally, we should request the brain's version of the world to save
     - [ ] Show title (& link if present) when cursor hovering over interactable blocks
     - [ ] Change file extention to ".ccw" (Caper Core World)
     - [ ] **Block to send chats as player**